dangtv/BIRDS/webpage/customer.md

 ![delete-japan](assets/images/updated-nation.png)

-Updates to the view `jcustomer` will be rejected with the error messange 'Invalid view update: constraints on the source relations are violated':
+Updates to the view `jcustomer` will be rejected with the error message 'Invalid view update: constraints on the source relations are violated':

 ![invalid-update-nation](assets/images/invalid-update-nation.png)